Formal Foundations for Controlled Stochastic Activity Networks: Conclusion

 \section{Conclusion}

-This paper has introduced Controlled Stochastic Activity Networks (Controlled SANs) as a formal, automata-theoretic framework that unifies control, nondeterminism, probability, and stochastic timing within a single modeling language.
-By developing a layered semantic hierarchy—from controlled automata to probabilistic and stochastic extensions—we have established a rigorous foundation for representing and analyzing distributed real-time systems operating under uncertainty.
+This paper introduced Controlled Stochastic Activity Networks (Controlled SANs) as a unified, automata-theoretic framework that integrates nondeterministic control, probabilistic branching, and stochastic timing into a cohesive modeling language for real-time systems.

-Our results formally connect Controlled SANs with classical models such as CTMDPs, GSMPs, and controlled probabilistic automata, while also introducing a structured taxonomy of control policies and corresponding language hierarchies.
-These theoretical developments enable precise reasoning about expressiveness, equivalence, and compositionality.
+By establishing formal connections between Controlled SANs, classical models like CTMDPs, GSMPs, and GSMDPs, and recent extensions such as Controlled Probabilistic Automata, we provide a rigorous semantic hierarchy for analyzing expressiveness and optimality.
+We also introduced a structured taxonomy of control policies and developed uniform techniques for approximating $\varepsilon$-optimal policies via discretized GSMDPs.

-A distinctive aspect of this work is its compatibility with \emph{AI-driven control synthesis}.
-The framework naturally supports PAC-based reasoning, reinforcement-learning approaches, and other algorithmic techniques for scalable decision making under uncertainty.
-This bridges classical formal verification with modern AI methods, creating new opportunities for practical verification and adaptive control in complex systems.
+A distinctive contribution of our framework is its compatibility with AI-based control synthesis, including PAC learning, reinforcement learning, and approximate dynamic programming.
+This creates a robust bridge between traditional formal methods and scalable AI planning under uncertainty.

-Future work will focus on integrating temporal-logic model checking, controller synthesis, and PAC-optimization methods into automated tools, as well as exploring applications in safety-critical domains such as autonomous systems, dependable AI, and cyber-physical infrastructures.
-By combining rigorous formal semantics with learning-based control, Controlled SANs provide a mathematically principled foundation for the next generation of verifiable intelligent systems.
+Future work will focus on incorporating temporal-logic specifications, controller synthesis under logical constraints, and model-checking algorithms into CSA-based tools.
+Applications in cyber-physical systems, autonomous robotics, and dependable AI are particularly promising.
+Ultimately, Controlled SANs offer a principled foundation for building the next generation of adaptive, formally verifiable intelligent systems.